ulosino/ulosino/STACK.md

 ### Testing

 ULOSINO uses Cypress for integration testing.
-Currently only Database Content and display conformity is tested.
+It forms a part of our CI approach, with our tests running automatically through GitHub Actions.
+Currently only Database Content, search, and display conformity is tested.
 Components with ID attributes starting with 'testing-' means that the component is a test subject.

 ### Code quality

-The team at ULOSINO aims to build using good code.
+The team at ULOSINO aims to use good code.

 - The Prettier formatter is applied to all pages, without configuration;
 - React Strict Mode is enabled universally;